 The extra mile?

 Hey folks, I don’t mind saying, this was the wake-up call for me.
-It didn’t register though until I had a chat with another about how I should have presented the lead (that’s about as strong as I could describe it) to Mike.
+It didn’t register until I had a chat with another about how I should have presented the lead (that’s about as strong as I could describe it) to Mike.

 I introduced Mike as the local, reputable I.T.
 Service provider looking to support them.
 The receptionist and I were engaged in conversation for a few minutes before being joined by the site manager …